 7. Dip yourself in the healing water at Than Tai Spring Park

 Then Tai Hot Spring is a wonderful place to take your kids and family to enjoy the landscape and of course, bathing time in such a fairy tale-like setting.
 The water would definitely relieve you from muscle aches and stress.
 There’s also a Japanese onsen site in the complex which is pretty similar to one in Japan.Take your kids to the complex’s water park, they’ll absolutely love it.

 8. Shop at Han Market – the largest market in Da Nang

-If you're finding a place to shop and enjoy Da Nang cuisine, Han Market is your top choice.
-The market has been in operation since the French occupation in 1940s, caters all kinds of products to both locals and tourists who come to Da Nang.
+If you’re finding a place to shop and enjoy Da Nang cuisine, Han Market is your top choice.
+The market has been in operation since the French occupation in the 1940s, and caters to all kinds of products to both locals and tourists who come to Da Nang.

-Han Market has two floors, is located on at the grand intersection of Tran Phu Street, Bach Dang Street, Hung Vuong Street and Tran Hung Dao Street.
+Han Market has two floors and is located at the grand intersection of Tran Phu Street, Bach Dang Street, Hung Vuong Street, and Tran Hung Dao Street.